Visitors are part of the conversion report when they:

 (50/15) -1 = 2.3

-In the example above, you can analyze the results for different timeframes and compare conversion rates and attribution ratios.
-It becomes apparent that even though with time conversion rate increases from 10% to 15%, contacts that hit the touchpoint convert at much higher rates, compared to the contacts that did not hit the touchpoint.
+In the example above, you can analyze the results for different conversion windows and compare conversion rates and attribution ratios.
+It becomes apparent that even though with time conversion rate increases from 10% to 15%, visitors that hit the touchpoint convert at much higher rates, compared to the visitors that did not hit the touchpoint.